allista/ThrottleControlledAvionics/GameData/ThrottleControlledAvionics/INSTRUCTIONS.md

 TCA is a _software_ that can be installed onto any command module, cockpit or probe core.
 It is, however, modularized, with modules being distributed along the TechTree.
 So to have TCA in _career_ mode you should first purchase it in **R&D** building, while in sandbox it is installed by default.
 Whether TCA is installed on a particular part is indicated in part's info pane in Editor.

 When the core TCA subsystem or any of the modules is bought, all qualified parts in flight are upgraded using the OTA update.
-However, TCA interface and functionality only becomes available if a vessel has engines and/or RCS thrusters.
+However, TCA interface and functionality only become available if a vessel has engines and/or RCS thrusters.

 ###What TCA can and cannot do